brimdata/zed/zst/README.md

 ===
 ```

-To see the detailed zst structure output as ZSON, you can use the `zst`
+To see the detailed zst structure described as ZSON, you can use the `zst`
 command like this:
 ```
 zst inspect -Z -trailer hello.zst